Franklin Delano Roosevelt Memorial: Design and features

 The architecture critic of the Washington Post stated that the memorial was designed "to give people as many options as possible to go this way or that, to reverse directions, to pause, to start over, to be alone, to meet others, and to experience as many different sights, smells and sounds as the site permits."

 When the memorial first opened, people were encouraged to wade into the fountains and waterfalls.
-However, within a matter of days, the National Park Service (NPS), which operates the Memorial, while fearing accidents prohibited people from entering the water.
+However, within a matter of days, the National Park Service (NPS), which operates the Memorial, prohibited people from entering the water due to fear of accidents.

 The site is a component of the NPS's National Mall and Memorial Parks administrative unit.
 As a historic area that the NPS manages, the memorial was administratively listed on the National Register of Historic Places on the date of its establishment, May 2, 1997.

 Wheelchair depiction

 The statue of Franklin Delano Roosevelt stirred controversy over the issue of his disability.
 Designers decided against plans to have FDR shown in a wheelchair.
 Instead, the statue depicts the president in a chair with a cloak obscuring the chair, showing him as he appeared to the public during his life.
 Roosevelt's reliance on a wheelchair was not publicized during his life, as there was a stigma of weakness and instability associated with any disability.
 However, historians and some disability-rights advocates wanted his disability to be shown for historical accuracy and to tell the story of what they believed to be the source of his strength.
-Other disability advocates, while not necessarily against showing him in a wheelchair, were wary of protests about the memorial that leaned toward making Roosevelt a hero because of his disability.

 The sculptor added casters to the back of the chair in deference to advocates, making it a symbolic "wheelchair".
 The casters are only visible behind the statue.

 The National Organization on Disability, headed by the efforts of Alan Reich, raised US$1.65 million over two years to fund the addition of another statue that clearly showed the president in a wheelchair.
 In January 2001, the additional statue was placed near the memorial entrance showing FDR seated in a wheelchair much like the one he actually used.
 The memorial's designer construed the wheelchair controversy as evidence of success: "The most important thing about designing is to generate creativity in others, and to be inclusive – to include the needs and experiences of people interacting with the environment, and to let them be part of its creation."